austin0150/Smart-Mug-Warmer/README.md

 ## Why
 I wanted to learn to use arduino and an embedded project seemed like a fun project to try.
-I (someone who drinks a lot of coffee) thought this would be useful.
+I (someone who drinks a lot of coffee) thought this would be useful for my daily life.
 Obviously this isn't meant to last forever, its mostly made of cardboard.
 But it gave me a chance to use 3d printed parts in a project.